Information Box Group

 Long Term Disability Frequently Asked Questions

 McMaster University’s Long-Term Disability (LTD) plan is an income protection benefit plan for eligible employees who become totally disabled as a result of non-work-related illnesses or injuries.
-McMaster’s LTD plan provides a benefit to eligible members of Faculty, Librarians, The Management Group (TMG) and Unifor, who become totally disabled while covered by the Plan.
+McMaster’s LTD plan provides a benefit to eligible members of Faculty, Librarians, Unifor, The Management Group (TMG) and Others(including unranked faculty and employees of affiliate employers), who become totally disabled while covered by the Plan.
 The LTD plan is 100% employee-paid and participation in the LTD plan is mandatory and is a condition of employment for eligible employees.
 The threshold for entitlement to LTD benefits is based on total disability.
 Sun Life, as the LTD provider, reviews medical documentation and determines the level of disability and entitlement to benefits.
 The goal of the LTD program is to incorporate treatment programs geared toward return to work, as appropriate, and return employees back to work as soon as possible.

 The University has a variety of programs designed to lessen the duration of absences due to illness or injury.
 This includes management of medical leaves during the Salary Continuance entitlement period, supportive return to work initiatives, and providing workplace accommodations to assist employees with return to work.
 McMaster also provides accommodation to employees to enable employees to stay at work.